Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Women's Union of Quang Nam province has advised on the implementation of the Project in conjunction with the implementation of criteria in the province's new rural construction.
 Accordingly, the Unions at all levels continue to promote credit entrustment activities with the Social Policy Bank, coordinate with the Bank for Agriculture and Rural Development - and other commercial banks in the province to find solutions to support cooperatives in accessing credit.
 The Women's Union of the province is also interested in providing knowledge, capacity, initiative, and agility of the cooperative leadership in mobilizing capital for production.

-Research credit products suitable for collective economy
+Research on credit products suitable for collective economy

 To promote credit growth for the collective and cooperative economic sectors, the State Bank's Standing Deputy Governor Dao Minh Tu said: The State Bank will direct the research and implementation of credit products suitable to the characteristics of the collective and cooperative economic sectors, and strengthen connections to remove difficulties in borrowing capital.
-In addition, it will survey, evaluate, and summarize Decree No. 55/2015/ND-CP on credit policies for rural and agricultural development to propose amendments and supplements to regulations to facilitate increased access to credit for people, businesses, and cooperatives; continue to study and amend Circular No. 02/2023/TT-NHNN on restructuring debt repayment terms and maintaining debt groups for customers.
+In addition, it will survey, evaluate, and summarize Decree No. 55/2015/ND-CP on credit policy for rural and agricultural development to propose amendments and supplements to regulations to facilitate increased access to credit for people, businesses, and cooperatives; continue to study and amend Circular No. 02/2023/TT-NHNN on restructuring debt repayment terms and maintaining debt groups for customers.

 Source: https://phunuvietnam.vn/thao-go-diem-nghen-trong-tiep-can-von-tin-dung-cua-hop-tac-xa-do-nu-quan-ly-20241104120207081.htm